netcodedev/recognizr/README.md

 ```

 ## Running the Application

+The application will load its configuration from `config.toml` in the project root.
+You can override any configuration setting using environment variables with the `RECOGNIZR_` prefix.

 To run with GPU acceleration, you must set the LD_LIBRARY_PATH environment variable so the application can find the necessary ONNX and CUDA library files at runtime.